h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset used to evaluate the accuracy of the model.

 -  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
-This option defaults to 0.
+This option defaults to 0 (no cross-validation).

     **Note**: Cross-validation is not supported when autoencoder is enabled.